Adwai-T/Notes/Java/PackingJavaProjectToJarInIntelliJ.md

 When the code is compiled and ready, you can package your application in a Java archive (JAR) to share it with other developers.
 A built Java archive is called an artifact.

-## Create an artifact configuration for the JAR﻿
+## Create an artifact configuration for the JAR

 From the main menu, select File | Project Structure Ctrl+Alt+Shift+S and click Artifacts.